From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Robustness of inferences: the discouragement effect and asymmetric decay

 to specify a Brownian Boost counterpart to $\lambdamax(\kappa,\rho)$ from Definition~\ref{d.lambdamax}.
 Indeed, by Theorem~\ref{t.fg}, the supremum is over all default solutions of the ODE pair, so that $\lambdamax(0,\rho)$ measures the maximum ratio of prize for Mina relative to Maxine compatible with equilibrium existence.

-As we will see in Proposition~\ref{p.sfacts}(5), the $f$- and $g$-integrals are always equal, so $\lambdamax(0,\rho) = 1$.
+We have already noted a result that is formally stated as Proposition~\ref{p.sfacts}(5): the $f$- and $g$-integrals are always equal, so $\lambdamax(0,\rho) = 1$.
 This holds for any $\rho \in (0,\infty)$, though the interpretation via Nash equilibria is known for \bbrhospace only when $\rho \in (0,1]$, via \tlpkpspace and Theorem~\ref{t.nashabmn}.

-To interpret this conclusion, we review the discouragement effect.
-Suppose that in a game of \bbrho, $\int_\R g_\rho(x,u) \dd u > \int_\R f_\rho(x,u) \dd u$.
-Mina has a greater incentive and, we may speculate, would be prepared to out-stake Maxine by a constant factor at every instant in the game.
-A constant negative drift would result and Mina would win.
-Maxine will recognize this at the outset, become discouraged, stake nothing, and permit Mina to win at arbitrarily small running cost.

-This heuristic should hardly be readily accepted, but it is coherent with $\lambdamax(0,\rho)=1$ and the non-existence of equilibria in the imbalanced game.
-(That said, the argument suggests that the more incentivized player will win \bbrhospace at no running cost.
+This is the conclusion of the second preface premise, validated: the non-existence of equilibria in the imbalanced $\lambda \neq 1$ game.
+(That said, the argument in the preface suggests that the more incentivized player will win \bbrhospace at almost no running cost.
 But the absence of equilibria in the game gives neither this player nor her opponent any guidance as to how to play it.)

 The heuristic may be applied to the Trail of Lost Pennies, where it predicts $\lambdamaxkp = 1$ for any $(\kappa,\rho) \in (0,1]^2$.
 The premise was examined for {\rm TLP}($1,1$) in~\cite{LostPennies}, which concluded, rigorously and by numerical evidence for the respective bounds\footnote{As will be reported in a forthcoming article, U.C.
 Berkeley undergraduates Neo Lee and Adam Ousterovitch have obtained a computer-assisted proof of the upper bound.},